 The County Zoning Office, DENR and public water supply officials shall be informed within 24 hours of all leaks and spills of materials that might potentially contaminate ground water.

 8. Since it is known that improperly abandoned wells can become a direct conduit for contamination of ground water by surface water, all abandoned wells should be plugged in conformance with South Dakota Well Construction Standards, Chapter 74:02:04:67-70.

+9. Application of manure is allowed in Zone A provided it is applied in a manner consistent with an approved nutrient management plan.
+No such limitations are required in Zone B.

+Section 3.07.07.
+Prohibited Accessory Uses:

+The following uses may be considered accessory to certain “Permitted” and “Conditional” Uses in the underlying zoning districts, but are hereby prohibited in the Aquifer Protection District(s).
+The use is prohibited in the Aquifer Protection District (“Zone A” or “Zone B”) referenced after the use.
+If no district is referenced after the use, the use is prohibited in both districts.

+1. Earthen storage basins and lagoons.

+2. Post-harvest application of nitrogen fertilizer after October 15th except for the spreading of manure.

+3. Land spreading or dumping of petroleum-contaminated soil, waste oil or industrial wastes.

+4. Class V injection wells.

+5. Transmission facilities designated to transport liquid hydrocarbons or liquid hydrocarbon products.

+6. Disposal of or stockpiling of solid waste.

+7. Storage of road salt or disposal of snow containing deicing chemicals.

+8. Open burning and detonation sites;

 Section 3.07.07.
 Grant of Permit, Alteration of Use.